tommasorigon/LSBP/README.md

 Alternatively, install the `R` package from the source file `LSBP_VERSION.tar.gz` with `R CMD INSTALL LSBP_VERSION.tar.gz`.

+The documentation of the `LSBP` package is available in [this repository](https://github.com/tommasorigon/LSBP/blob/master/LSBP_0.0.4.pdf).
 The file [`tutorial.md`](https://github.com/tommasorigon/LSBP/blob/master/Tutorial/tutorial.md) contains detailed instruction for reproducing the epidemiological application of **Section 4** in the paper.